Options

 before-build = "{package}/script/prepare_for_build.sh"

-In configuration mode, you can use a array, and the items will be joined with &&.
+In configuration files, you can use a array, and the items will be joined with &&.
 In TOML, using a single-quote string will avoid escapes - useful for Windows paths.

 Note